<< DIGESTIVE

 - If student will be administering medication, have student wash hands

-- Right student
+- The right student

 - Ensure that the medication has not expired